mesax1/juanpml/src/content/projects/anaconda-org.md

 ## Impact

 The enhanced HR processes provided Anaconda Org with improved productivity, better employee support, and more efficient internal communication.
 The solutions helped organizations scale their operations more effectively.

-## Technologies Used

-The project utilized cutting-edge Generative AI, Search (RAG), and LLM technologies and best practices, ensuring robust, scalable, and maintainable machine learning infrastructure for enterprise-level operations.